 Chapter 1 introduces and explains the fundamental concepts you need in order to understand Hoon's semantics.

-Chapter 2 covers the type system, and writing apps, and the workings of the Arvo kernel.
+Chapter 2 covers the type system, writing basic apps, and the workings of the Arvo kernel.

 You should also consider enrolling in Hooniversity, a regularly held community-run course which follows along the Hoon School curriculum and may be found at Hooniversity.

 - 1.5 Lists